VirtaMed

 Keystone

-Helped Norway #1 study portal improve 8 content-heavy websites used by 110 mln students annually
+Helped Norway’s #1 study portal improve 8 of their content-heavy websites, which are used by 110 million students annually